 SELECT COUNT(*) from educba_writers;

-Further, we need to consider the size of the page that is the number of records that will be displayed on a single page.
+Further, we need to consider the size of the page, that is, the number of records that will be displayed on a single page.
 Suppose, in my case page size is 5.
-The total number of pages will be total records or page size.
-In our case, 16/5 that is 3.2 that means 4 pages will be required and the fourth page will contain only one record on it.
-After that we can specify the limit clause for the first 5 as LIMIT 5; for next 5 as LIMIT 5,5; for next as LIMIT 10,5 and so on.
+The total number of pages will be the total records or page size.
+In this case, we can determine that we will need four pages because 16/5 equals 3.2, which means the fourth page will only have one record.
+After that, we can specify the limit clause for the first five as LIMIT 5; for the next five as LIMIT 5,5; for the next as LIMIT 10,5.

-We can restrict the number of records to be retrieved from the result set by using the LIMIT clause in MySQL.
-This clause also helps us to specify the offset from where the row counting should start while retrieval and specify the row count which tells how many rows are to be retrieved.
+In MySQL, you can use the LIMIT clause to restrict the number of records retrieved from the result set.
+This clause also helps us to specify the offset from where the row counting should start while retrieval and select the row count, which tells how many rows are to be retrieved.